wjakob/nanobind/docs/ndarray.rst

 <https://wiki.python.org/moin/GlobalInterpreterLock>`__ is not held, for
 example to examine the layout of an array and access the underlying storage.

-There are two exceptions to this: creating *new* nd-array object from C++ (discused :ref:`later <returning-ndarrays>`) and casting it to Python via :cpp:func:`ndarray::cast` function both involve Python API calls that require that the GIL is held.
+There are two exceptions to this: creating a *new* nd-array object from C++ (discussed :ref:`later <returning-ndarrays>`) and casting it to Python via the :cpp:func:`ndarray::cast` function both involve Python API calls that require that the GIL is held.

 .. _returning-ndarrays: